 The Six-Slot Cap

 The breakdown is not arbitrary.
-The Funded Sim cap of three reflects how much simulated funded capital TradeDay is willing to extend per trader at any given time.
+The Funded Sim cap of three reflects how much simulated funded capital TradeDay is willing to extend per trader at any given time, three concurrent Funded Sim accounts at the $150K size works out to a maximum of $450K in simulated funding.
 The Funded Live cap of one reflects the structural reality that real-capital accounts run differently from simulated ones and need linear qualification rather than parallel scaling.
 The remaining slots accommodate evaluations that haven't yet graduated to Funded Sim.

 The cap is per-trader, not per-email.
 TradeDay verifies identity through standard onboarding (government-issued ID, billing-card correlation, IP-and-device fingerprinting) and enforces the cap at the trader level.
 The prohibited-practices clause specifically targets "signing up using different usernames and email addresses" to bypass per-trader caps, which is itself an offboarding offense.